 The bill establishes the "New Jersey Green Bank" within the Economic Development Authority (EDA) and appropriates $50 million from the societal benefits charge to fund the program.
-It amends Section 5 of P.L.1974, c.80 (C.34:1B-5) to grant the EDA new powers to create and maintain the Green Bank and a corresponding fund aimed at providing financial assistance for environmentally beneficial energy projects.
-This assistance includes loans, loan guarantees, and other support for residents, local governments, nonprofit organizations, and businesses.
-The bill also defines "eligible projects" as environmentally beneficial energy initiatives, which may include renewable energy generation facilities, energy efficiency projects, and electric vehicle infrastructure.
+It amends Section 5 of P.L.1974, c.80 (C.34:1B-5) to grant the EDA new powers to create and maintain the Green Bank, which will provide financial assistance for environmentally beneficial energy projects through loans, loan guarantees, and other financial support to residents, local governments, nonprofit organizations, and businesses.
+The bill also defines "eligible projects" as those that qualify for financial assistance from the EDA, emphasizing the development of programs for various sectors, including residential, municipal, small business, and larger commercial projects.

 Statutes affected: